New

 While the conversation is happening, the participant sees:

-• An animated visual indicator that responds to audio — it pulses and moves when the interviewer or participant is speaking
+• An animated orb that responds to audio state — it pulses and moves when the interviewer or participant is speaking

 • A mute button for moments when the participant needs to cough, speak to someone else, or take a brief pause